Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 8: Aggregations and string operations 🎓
-Write a query to find out how many records contain 'ingestion' string in *Message* column.
+Write a query to find out how many records contain the string 'ingestion' in the *Message* column.
 Aggregate the results by Level.

 Example result: